amatos/amelia/README.md

 Cpu microcode detection takes place, ensuring the necessary "*-ucode" package will be installed later on.

-In case of "Intel" cpus, if "Custom KDE Plasma" is selected, "x86_energy_perf_policy" package will be installed and will be set to "performance" mode for obtaining maximum cpu performance during installation.
+In case of "Intel" cpus, if "Optimized Plasma" is selected, "x86_energy_perf_policy" package will be installed and will be set to "performance" mode for obtaining maximum cpu performance during installation.